Students must obtain 3 years relevant supervised training and complete all examinations (excluding any exemptions) to apply for membership

 Training records must be submitted by post to Réidín Ní Aonghusa, CPA Ireland, 17 Harcourt Street, Dublin 2.

-Webinar - Guide to Completing Training Record for CPA Students (Please click on below link)
+Guide to Completing Training Record for CPA Students

 Includes further information regarding the completion of the training records.

 Includes for further information regarding competency requirements and how to record your competencies.
-Students at Level 3 training must also submit a Competency Guide & Return
+Students applying for membership of CPA must also submit a Competency Guide & Return

 to provide evidence of in-depth competencies.